How to Stop Being “Needy” While Getting Your Needs Met

 Tip #3 – Embrace the Care

-Our third tip is all about moving away from a mindset of scarcity.
+Our third tip to stop being needy is all about moving away from a mindset of scarcity.

 Needy people aren’t bad or broken – they have needs just like anyone else.
 But there might have been a time (or many times) in their lives where their needs were neglected or abused.
 Those kinds of experiences can leave a person with a scarcity mindset, which tells them that love, acceptance, and help are limited resources.